Learn about your options for financial aid

-Additionally, staff will be available to assist students and parents with the completion of the Free Application for Federal Student Aid (FAFSA) on the web so students should be sure to come prepared with their/their parents’ 2014 Federal Income Taxes (or an estimation of 2014 income if taxes have yet to be filed) or documentation to support untaxed income.
-Regardless of what institution a student may be attending they are invited to join us to learn more about how to finance their education.
+Topics that will be discussed include work-study, student loans, scholarships, veterans affairs and more.
+Experts will be available to answer financial aid questions; in addition, students and their parents can receive assistance in completing the Free Application for Federal Student Aid (FAFSA), so students are asked to bring their/their parents’ 2014 Federal Income Taxes (or an estimation of 2014 income if taxes have yet to be filed) or documentation to support untaxed income.

-Triton College’s preferred filing date is February 15, 2015 and it is imperative that students apply early.
+It is imperative that students apply for financial aid early, as there is a limited amount of funds to distribute to students.
 The State of Illinois MAP Grant is one of the grants students apply for when completing the FAFSA application.
 MAP is limited based on the number of applicants and funding levels appropriated by the Illinois General Assembly.

 We encourage students to apply as soon as possible after the first of the year.
 There is no penalty for late filing outside of loss of consideration for MAP Grant.